 More and more people are visiting Morocco every year.
 It’s a beautiful country, and as photographers and videographers, we had a field day.

-On the flipside, there were also downsides of visiting especially as a woman.
+On the flip side, there were also downsides to visiting especially as a woman.
 If you plan on going, we put together a few pointers to help you set realistic expectations and prepare for your trip.

 Thank you Contiki for hosting our trip.
 See our full 15 day trip itinerary here.
 All opinions are always our own.
 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.